stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           Additionally, the speed of Extraction and Loading is largely dependent on the resources available in your data sources and destination.

-## [TODO- do we have any recommendations for optimizing performance?]
+          > [TODO- do we have any recommendations for optimizing performance?]

-# We pride ourselves on the speed and scalability of the Stitch system, [which you can read more about here](todo).

       - title: "Deleted records"
         anchor: "replication--never-delete"